-We are accelerating progress to close learning gaps with the expansion of Tier 2 and Tier 3 Intervention Teams at all four elementary schools.
-Our three largest schools, Dudley Elementary, North Country Elementary and Oak Hill Elementary, will continue with the Intervention teams put in place.
-Intervention Teachers, English Learner Teachers, Title I Teachers and Special Education Teachers will continue to support student learning and mitigate learning loss.
+We are accelerating progress to close learning gaps with the expansion of Tier 2 and Tier 3 Intervention Teams at the elementary level.
+Intervention programs, English Learner programs, Title I programs and Special Education programs will continue to support student learning and mitigate learning loss.
 Intervention Teachers will assess students, identify needs and provide supports primarily through a push-in model with pull-out as needed.